ali-vilab/videocomposer/README.md

 #### 3.2 Inference on a Video

-You can just runing the code with the following command:
+You can just run the code with the following command:
 ```
 python run_net.py \
     --cfg configs/exp01_vidcomposer_full.yaml \